ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/references/statement-editor/index.md

 3. To edit the variable name, double-click **`variable`** and type `userIdMsg` in the text box.

-    !!!
-Info
-        Another way to make a part of a statement editable is to click on the required statement component and press **Enter**/**Return**.
+    >**Info:** Another way to make a part of a statement editable is to click on the required statement component and press **Enter**/**Return**.
 If you want to make changes to the content you have added to the statement, you can undo and redo your actions via the relevant icons on the top left of the toolbar.
 You can also remove content via the icon for deleting.

     <img src="/learn/images/vs-code-extension/statement-editor/edit-variable-name.gif" class="cInlineImage-half"/>